johnmholmes/PIC16F676_Learning_To_Program_In_C/Mergv1 Code/Readme.md

 This code is part of a youtube play list series found at the link below.

+The Data sheet attached was correct at time of creating this repository best to google for upto date versions.

 https://www.youtube.com/playlist?list=PL2Mz1GBib5AueluEywwCpPj4Y_bB1dpVP

 for this version you need to watch 2 videos